Barbara Freyberg, Baroness Freyberg

+Life

 Born as Barbara Jekyll, she was a daughter of Colonel Sir Herbert Jekyll, KCMG and his wife, Dame Agnes Graham Jekyll, DBE.

 On 20 July 1911, she married Hon.
 Francis Walter Stafford McLaren, the-then Liberal MP for Spalding and the second son of the 1st Baron Aberconway.
 They had two sons, Major Martin John McLaren (11 January 1914 – 27 July 1979) and Guy Lewis Ian McLaren (8 November 1915 – 18 August 1978).
 Francis, a Royal Flying Corps officer, was killed in a flying accident 1917.
 As a result, and out of a desire to retain her connection with the town, Barbara was instrumental in the construction of Spalding War Memorial.
 She commissioned Sir Edwin Lutyens through her aunt, Gertrude Jekyll—a friend and collaborator of Lutyens.
 She donated £1,000 towards the cost of the memorial and attended the unveiling ceremony on 9 June 1922.

 On 14 June 1922 Barbara married her second husband, Bernard Cyril Freyberg (later Baron Freyberg), at St. Martha-on-the-Hill, near Guildford, Surrey.
 They had one son: Paul Richard Freyberg, 2nd Baron Freyberg (27 May 1923 – 26 May 1993).